spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `columns[*].description`

 Optional.
 A description of the column's contents and purpose.
+Used as part of the [Semantic Data Model](/features/semantic-model/index.md).

 ## `columns[*].embeddings`